Robotic arm: Notable robotic arms

-In space, the Canadarm and its successor Canadarm2 are examples of multi degree of freedom robotic arms.
+In space, the Canadarm and its successor Canadarm2 are examples of multi-DOF robotic arms.
 These robotic arms have been used to perform a variety of tasks such as inspection of the Space Shuttle using a specially deployed boom with cameras and sensors attached at the end effector, and also satellite deployment and retrieval manoeuvres from the cargo bay of the Space Shuttle.

 The Curiosity and Perseverance rovers on the planet Mars also use robotic arms.
 Additionally, Perseverance has a smaller sample caching arm hidden inside its body below the rover in its caching assembly.

 TAGSAM is a robotic arm for collecting a sample from a small asteroid in space on the spacecraft OSIRIS-REx.

-The 2018 Mars lander InSight has a robotic arm called the IDA, it has a camera, grappler, and is used to move special instruments.
+The 2018 Mars lander InSight has a robotic arm called the IDA, which has a camera, grappler, and is used to move special instruments.